VS ribozyme

 A dimer of the VS ribozyme from Neurospora.
 Monomer 1 in white, monomer 2 in grey.
 Magnesium ions in green, potassium ions in purple.

 The Varkud satellite (VS) ribozyme is an RNA enzyme that carries out the cleavage of a phosphodiester bond.

 Introduction

-Varkud satellite (VS) ribozyme is the largest known nucleolytic ribozyme and found to be embedded in VS RNA.
-VS RNA is a long non-coding RNA exists as a satellite RNA and is found in mitochondria of Varkud-1C and few other strains of Neurospora.
+Varkud satellite (VS) ribozyme is the largest known nucleolytic ribozyme and is embedded in VS RNA.
+VS RNA is a long non-coding RNA that exists as a satellite RNA and is found in mitochondria of Varkud-1C and a few other strains of Neurospora.
 VS ribozyme contains features of both catalytic RNAs and group 1 introns.
 VS ribozyme has both cleavage and ligation activity and can perform both cleavage and ligation reactions efficiently in the absence of proteins.
-VS ribozyme undergo horizontal gene transfer with other Neurospora strains.
+VS ribozyme undergoes horizontal gene transfer with other Neurospora strains.
 VS ribozymes have nothing in common with other nucleolytic ribozymes.